 When a Borrower Dies

+It could happen any or even every day next week: a borrower passes away, but still owes money to your institution.
 Now what?
-A borrower passed away, but still owes money to your institution.
 What are the chances of collecting?
 How do you go about it — compliantly?
 Is setoff an option?
 What about relatives or joint accounts?
-Don’t miss this jampacked webinar with the answers to all your questions.
+Don’t miss this detailed webinar with the answers to all your questions.

 After This Webinar You’ll Be Able To:

-- Handle cases where a probate estate is never opened
+- Understand what to do when a probate estate is opened and when one is never opened

 - Determine when the deceased’s relatives and other parties can be held liable for loan repayment

-- Identify situations when death of a co-borrower can constitute a loan default
+- Distinguish the situations when the death of a co-borrower can constitute a loan default

-- Exercise your institution’s right of setoff against the deceased’s deposit accounts
+- Properly exercise your institution’s rights of setoff in the deceased’s deposit accounts

 - Explain the special rules for home mortgage loans when a borrower dies

-It’s bound to happen.
-One of your borrowers dies still owing on a loan or other obligation.
+It’s a common daily occurrence.
+One of your borrowers dies, still owing on a loan or other obligation.
 In this situation, you must act swiftly to increase the chances of collecting on the loan and to avoid liability.
 What should you do?
-This webinar will explain the proper procedures and processes your institution should follow when a borrower dies owing on a loan or other obligation to your institution, including the special procedures under the mortgage servicing rules regarding home loans.
+Join us to learn the 10 most important lessons when dealing with a borrower’s death.
+This webinar will thoroughly explain the proper procedures and processes to follow when a borrower dies, including the special procedures under the mortgage servicing rules regarding home loans.

 - Sample procedures for handling and collecting loans of deceased borrowers